Katpresto123/customer-segmentation-online-retail/README.md

 - Feature Engineering
 - Python for Data Analysis

-## Playbook
+## Marketing Playbook
-- Includes a playbook of actionable recommendations
+- Includes a customer segmentation playbook of actionable recommendations

 ## Notes
 This project was completed for practice and learning purposes to strengthen applied data science skills.